Reviews You Can Rely On

 Our Verdict

-The Western Mountaineering HighLite is a hooded mummy bag that is the second lightest in this review.
+The Western Mountaineering HighLite is a hooded mummy bag that is among the lightest in our review.
 It also packs down into a very small stuff sack, making it one of the best choices for those who need light and small.
 That said, it ranked near the bottom of our overall comparative rankings.
-We had issues with the fit, which was narrow and constricting, and a bit shorter than advertised.
-We also thought the features like the hood and half zipper performed pretty poorly compared to the many other bags we tested with the same features.
-While this was a bag that we really wanted to like, at the end of the day it is not one we would recommend over other products tested for this review.
+We experienced issues with the fit, which was narrow and constricting, and slightly shorter than advertised.
+We also thought the features like the hood and half zipper performed pretty poorly compared to the many other bags we tested with the same feature set.
+While this was a bag we really wanted to like, at the end of the day, it is not one we would recommend over other products tested for this review.

 REASONS TO BUY